Fergal Quinn (snooker player): Career

 2023 Championship League held at the Morningside Arena in Leicester, England from 26 June 2023.
 In his opening match he recorded a win over world number 18 Hossein Vafaei, before missing out on a place in the next stage against Martin O'Donnell.

 He entered Q School in May 2024, where in the first event he was edged out 4-3 by Dylan Emery.
 He was a top-up player competing as an amateur at the 2024 Championship League in Leicester in June 2024.

 He reached the semi-final of the WSF Championship in January 2025 where he faced Gao Yang of China, losing 4-2.
-For this performance, he was awarded a place into the qualifying rounds for the 2025 World Snooker Championship, where he lost in tne first round 10-9 to Liam Graham.
+For this performance, he was awarded a place into the qualifying rounds for the 2025 World Snooker Championship, where he lost in the first round 10-9 to Liam Graham.
 He reached the final round of the second event at Q School in May 2025 by defeating former professional Ashley Carty, before facing another former professional in Dean Young.
 A 4-1 win over Young earned a two-year card on the World Snooker Tour, starting with the 2025–26 snooker season.

 2025-26 season

 He made his professional debut at the Wuhan Open, where he lost in the first round 5-0 against world number 46 Thepchaiya Un-Nooh.
 He recorded his first frames in a 4-2 defeat to Gao Yang in the 2025 British Open qualifying round in June 2025.
 He was drawn in the round-robin stage of the 2025 Championship League against Matthew Selt, Scott Donaldson and Umut Dikme of Germany.
 He defeated countryman Robbie McGuigan 4-3 in the first qualifying round of the 2025 Northern Ireland Open.
+In April 2026, he recorded a 10-4 win over Egyptian Hatem Yassen in the first round of qualifying for the 2026 World Snooker Championship, before losing in the second round to Long Zehuang.